supsi-dacd-isaac/scenred/README.md

 Caveat
 =====
 The code is provided 'as is'.
-This scenario reduction technique is tought to be used in (near) real-time control, in combination with chance constraints, or to reduce the computational time of stochastic control algorithms.
+This scenario reduction technique is thought to be used in (near) real-time control, in combination with chance constraints, or to reduce the computational time of stochastic control algorithms.
 Do not use it to model tail risks, nor for design purposes, e.g. for choosing the nominal power of the backup diesel generators to avoid core meltdown of a nuclear reactor in case of national black-out.
 Use all the data in your possess for this task, and apply a 1.5 safety factor =)

 References